makelly/groucho/README.md

 Each output channel is configured by editing values in an associated configuration file.
 Configuration files are defined using JSON.

-Template files live in the directory `/config`
+Configuration files live in the directory `/config`

 ### Sink output channel
 The sink output channel discards all events.
 Therefore there is no need for a configuration file.